Home

 popular

-Comments from forums reveal mixed feelings among people regarding the proposal:
+Comments from forums reveal varied opinions about the ban:

-• Others express skepticism about trusting any government-backed digital currency, especially China's.
+• Others express distrust of any state-backed digital currency, particularly from China.

 Key Insights

-• ๐Ÿ”ž Users want flexibility in digital assets, pushing for better options compared to foreign currencies.
+• ๐Ÿ”ž Many people want flexibility in digital asset offerings, especially versus foreign currencies.